AndersDeath/diary2/000-current.md

 I am extremely tiered today.
 I had a system design interview with Booking.com.
 I am absolutely not sure that it was successful.
 I have nothing to compare.
 It's the fist system design interview in my life.
 It's very cool.
 Bad thing is that I cannot predict what will be the final solution on their side.
 I know that a lot of people want to be relocated to amsterdam. let's see.
 It will be another one hour interview with Recharge tomorrow.
 I hope it will be ok.
 I read on the internet that it's now the best company in Netherlands.
 It's not a big problem for me, because my goal is to relocate to Europe.
 I don't want to live in yerevan for whole life.
 Also, it's no water in the apartments today.
 I already hate it.
 It's extremely sad thing.

 # 15 March - Wednesday - Yerevan - 167 day of immigration

+Today I fixed several issues for DR SMILE.
+Tomorrow I will do th